Mizukeyl/Projet_Mathieu_Dulac/README.md

 https://mizukeyl.github.io/Projet_Mathieu_Dulac/

 It may take some times to load because of the royalty-free 3D models I used, which are a bit heavy.
+Use the arrows keys to move and space bar to shoot.
+Look also at the pause menu by pressing 'S' which offers differents options to try on.